tsoglani/FindMobileServer/README.md

 Use this app to enable FindMobileAndroid.
 You use it to find your android device in your house.
-Works only if the mobile runs FindMobileAndroid apk.
+Works only if the mobile runs FindMobileAndroid apk (link --> https://github.com/tsoglani/FindMobileAndroid)
-(uploaded in my repository)